eduardoagarcia/e130/README.md

 The E130 Pal helps to visually see how the E130 tag is executed within Blackbaud's Luminate CRM.

-Uses include seeing how expressions are handled, building your own expressions, and learning more about the power of E130.
+Uses include seeing how expressions are handled, building your own expressions, and learning more about the power of the E130 tag.

-Included in E130 is command documentation, a stack trace so you can see what it is doing, and the ability to add tags/values to build more complex expressions.
+Included in E130 Pal is command documentation, a stack trace so you can see what it is doing, and the ability to add tags/values to build more complex expressions.

 ## Examples: